 Presenting at frank

-The top three papers will be presented at frank gathering, Feb.
-4-7, 2020.
+The top three papers will be presented to the frank community.
 Finalists will participate in a coaching session to help them prepare their content and their visuals for their presentations during frank.

 We have designed the prize to be an opportunity for scholars to gain hands-on science communication training from leading communication practitioners in the field.
-The frank community is made up of 300 funders, nonprofit organizations, activists and scientists.
-It provides a unique opportunity to build science communications experience and connect with a community eager to learn and apply your work.
+The audience, made up of 300 funders, nonprofit organizations, activists and scientists, provides a unique opportunity to build science communication experience and connect with a community eager to learn and apply your work.

-A five to seven-minute talk about your paper, how it fits within the body of your work and its relevance to the field.
-Watch similar talks on the frank stage here.
+- A five to seven-minute talk about their paper, how it fits within the body of their work and its relevance to the field.
+Similar to a Ted Talk, you can see similar talks on the frank stage here.

 Our past winners include: